MediaSavvy/MediaSavvy/Wiki/MoviesandTVShows.md

 ### Best Websites For Movie Streaming:

 :::warning Note:
 If you are streaming movies/tv shows and it's buffering, you can try [FastStream](https://FastStream.online).
 FastStream downloads video fragments in parallel.
-Up to 6x faster download speeds for videos, ensuring smooth playback with no interruptions.
+Up to 6x faster download speeds for videos, ensuring smooth playback with no interruptions, with other awesome features.
 :::

 **1. ⭐ [watch.lonelil](https://watch.lonelil.com/):** Also has live TV / 4K & Lower / Fast loading speeds / Good design / Multi Server / [Add this extension for better streams](https://watch.lonelil.com/onboarding).